daminier/transprecision_computing_DeepNN/README.md

 ## About

 This activity is based on transprecision computing problem and it points to use a deep neural network in order to learn how to approximate a calculation.
-Not only aims this project to use a deep neural network for predicting a discrete distribution, but it also compares different approaches of deep neural network: CNN and Fully Connected.
+Not only does this project aim to use a deep neural network for predicting a discrete distribution, but it also compares different approaches of deep neural network: DNN,CNN and Fully Connected.

 ### What is Transprecision computing?